Kenshiro-28/MAGI/README.md

 This plugin enables you to teleoperate MAGI via Telegram, allowing you to have AI support on the go.
 When the Telegram plugin is enabled, MAGI only accepts commands via Telegram and ignores keyboard input.

-If you have both the Telegram plugin and the Stable Diffusion plugin enabled, you will receive the generated images via Telegram.
+If you have both the Telegram plugin and the image generation plugin enabled, you will receive the generated images via Telegram.

 To use this plugin you have to create a Telegram bot with BotFather (username: @BotFather) and save the token assigned to your bot.